dwyl/book/src/mvp/17-list_items.md

 As previously noted, the
 `mix phx.gen.schema` command
-does not create any `CRUD` functions or the corresponding `test` file for the `schema`.
+does _not_ create any `CRUD` functions or the corresponding `test` file for the `schema`.
+In our case that's OK,
+because we want to write a few bespoke functions.

 Create the file with the path:
 `test/app/list_items_test.exs`